philippnormann/chia-monitor/README.md

 🔄 Synced: True
 ```
 ### Proof found alert
+Triggers when a new partial or full proof is found.
+To limit the amount of notifications when pooling, this can be disabled in the config using the `disable_proof_found_alert` setting.

 ```
 ** 🤑 Proof found! 🤑 **
 Your farm found a new partial or full proof